PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Usage with react-leaflet
 To start using Geosearch with React Leaflet, a component for the search field has to be written.
-The following code shows a simple example of such a component called _GeoSearchField_, where a _GeoSearchControl_ element is first defined with options and is then added to the map.
+The following code shows a simple example of such a component called <code>GeoSearchField</code>, where a <code>GeoSearchControl</code> element is first defined with options and is then added to the map.
 The options object requires the provider to be set and includes optional arguments for things like render style, autocompletion options and display of the search result.

 ```jsx
 const GeoSearchField = ({activeLanguage}) => {